CURRENT

 A performance mash-up that explores the cross-cultural intersections of art, technology and healing, through the ancient Korean spiritual cleansing ritual “Ssitkim-gut”.

 Moss choreographs and directs a collaboration including Semi Ryu, PH.D - Professor, Department of Kinetic Imaging, Virginia Commonwealth University (VCU) School of the Arts, Associate Professor Department of Internal Medicine - her research focused on Korean healing rituals, Virtual Body, and Extended Reality; and Soo Jung Chae, a renown Pansori singer, Shamanic practitioner, and a professor of Korean Traditional Arts at Korea National University for the Arts.
-Incorporating AR/VR headset immersion, and audience participation, my seeking gut submits humbly that an embrace of darkness is requisite for renewal.
+Incorporating AR/VR headset immersion, and audience participation, my seeking gut explores the nature of our experience: its trauma, compassion and spirituality.

 The work is currently in-development with Korean and US premieres projected for fall 2026/spring 2027.
-New York Live Arts will present a talk on the work January 11, 2026, during its Live Artery/Artist’s Salon.
+Center for the Arts at Wesleyan University will present a seminar discussing the philosophies of experience provoked by the work September 24-27, 2026.

 Test footage from the VR development process with the students from the VCU dept. of Kinetic Imaging

-This community video project asks residents of Hieidaira, Japan to enact scenes based on the haunting prints of German artist, Kathë Kollwitz.
-Combined with misty locations and sounds of life from this small mountain hamlet near Kyoto, the work evokes the tender sensibility of Issa Kobayashi in his haiku “a dewdrop world”.
+This community video project asks residents of Hieidaira, Japan to enact scenes based on the haunting, grief-stricken prints of German artist, Kathë Kollwitz.
+Combined with misty locations and sounds of life from this suburban mountain village near Kyoto, the work evokes the tender sensibility of Issa Kobayashi in his haiku “a dewdrop world”.

 RECENT